NathanLouth/DebianKiosk/README.md

     --url
         Specify the URL to display in kiosk mode.
 Encloses the URL in quotes.

-    --no-url
-        Don't use default url of https://example.com and open on the chrome(ium) new tab page

     --incognito
         launch browser using incognito mode